EriKWDev/nimraygui_editor/README.md

 - [ ] Data serialization and deserialization
   - [ ] Perhaps simple way to copy the code to set the variable as temporary workaround?
 - [ ] Dockable windows with tabs

+# License
+All code in this repository is released under the MIT license.